 Our first-day itinerary was originally to visit Mont Saint Michel, then to spend the night in Saint Jean de Mont, following my own nostalgia from so many summers of my yesteryears.
-As each summer we would escape Northern Ireland to spend our holidays in the various campsites dotted throughout this sandy coastal region.
+As each summer we would escape Northern Ireland to spend our holidays in the various campsites dotted throughout this sandy coastal region (France has some of the best campsites in Europe).
 It’s a family-friendly part of France in the Vendee.

 But, for this visit, we continue further to La Rochelle (5 hours) aka “the Jewel in the Bay of Biscay”, where we spent our first sunset at the Old Harbour (Vieux Port) which is the central focus of this seaport city.
 It really is a beautiful harbour.